-May is here, and as spring weather streaks to the finish line, you have one wonderful month left to get your home improvement to-do projects complete before the summer heat sets in.
-Here is where to begin your May weekend projects.
+May Day, May Day!
+As spring weather streaks to the finish line, you have one wonderful month left to get your spring home improvement to-do projects complete before the summer heat sets in.
+Here is where to begin your May home improvement projects for each weekend.

 Perhaps you can fix that dripping faucet, or help plant colorful annuals in the garden, or even just plant flowers on your own so she awakens to a springy surprise.

 Maybe you can freshen up the paint on outdoor trim work and doors, or put in the window air conditioning units, or even repaint the kitchen.